lmorg/murex/docs/mkarray/date.md

 * [Special Ranges](../mkarray/special.md):
   Create arrays from ranges of dictionary terms (eg weekdays, months, seasons, etc)
 * [`[ ..Range ]`](../parser/range.md):
-  Outputs a ranged subset of data from STDIN
+  Outputs a ranged subset of data from stdin
 * [`[[ Element ]]`](../parser/element.md):
   Outputs an element from a nested structure
 * [`a` (mkarray)](../commands/a.md):